durbanlegend/thag_rs/README.md

 ## Intro

 `rs-script` is a versatile script runner and REPL for Rust expressions, snippets, and programs.
 It's a developer tool that allows you to run and test Rust code from the command line for rapid prototyping and exploration.
-It aims to handle cases that are beyond the scope of the Rust playground or the average script runner.
-I try to put myself in the developer's shoes and make things as easy and convenient as possible for him or her.
+It aims to handle cases that are beyond the scope of the Rust playground or the average script runner, while hopefully being simple and convenient to use.

 `rs-script` includes a demo library of over 150 sample scripts.
 If you've got something good to share, do feel free to offer it, subject to the MIT / Apache 2 licence terms.